What is Diffusion in Mass Transfer? | Types of Diffusion of Mass Transfer

 Ji = Ci (ui - U)

-It is true that any one of the above-mentioned notations used for the flux is adequate for all diffusion problems, but each has certain advantages.
+Any one of the above-mentioned notations used for the flux is indeed adequate for all diffusion problems, but each has certain advantages.
 In process calculations, it is usually desirable to refer to a coordinate system fixed in equipment so the flux Ni is used in engineering.

 >Fick's law diffusion | Film theory mass transfer